Talos Art Foundry Ltd

 3. Order Cancellation or Postponement

-3.1 The Client is not entitled to cancel any Order.
-If he breaches this commitment (through breaching the payment terms (also see Article 8), contravening the law (see clause 3.2 below) or cancelling the Order), the Client shall compensate (in full) the Foundry for all its expenses borne and works already carried out at the date of the cancellation, for all that the Foundry could have earned in the performance of the Order and, more generally, for all other direct and indirect consequences of said cancellation.
+3.1 The Client is not entitled to cancel any Order it has made with the Foundry.
+If he breaches this commitment (through breaching the payment terms (also see Article 8), contravening the law (see clause 3.2 below) or cancelling the Order), the Client shall compensate (in full) the Foundry for all its expenses borne and works already carried out to the date of the cancellation, for all that the Foundry could have earned in the performance of the Order and, more generally, for all other direct and indirect consequences of said cancellation.
 Also see clause 8.6 below.

 3.2 The Foundry will cancel an Order if it contravenes any law of the United Kingdom or any country the Order is being supplied to and without any compensation to the Client.
 The Client has no rights to make a claim or claims against the Foundry under such circumstances.
 Under such circumstances the Foundry has the right to be compensated in the way defined in clause 3.1 above.